Shihan Michael Sartwell - 8th Degree Black Belt

 John Widmann has been practicing martial arts since 1983 when he began studying Kodokan Judo under Rick Olstad.
 He currently holds a second degree black belt from the United States Judo Association.
 From 1992 to 1997, he was an instructor for the Judo Club at the University of Washington.
 In addition to teaching Judo there he studied Karate with the University’s Shotokan Karate Club.
 From 1997 to 2003, he studied Brazilian Jiu-Jitsu and Muy Thai at the Yamasaki Academy of Martial Arts in Washington DC.
 In 2003, he moved to New Hampshire and began Teaching Judo classes.
 Today, Upper Valley Judo and the National Institute of Modern Martial Arts Offer Kodokan Judo and Brazilian Jiu-Jitsu classes to adults, and Judo classes to children.

 Dr. Dillon has been studying Martial Arts since 9th grade in 1972.
 Starting with Judo at the YMCA under Emlyn Williams, with Fencing in high school, and continuing Judo in college he then began his training in American (Parker) Kenpo, and achieved his first degree Black Belt from Master Ed Parker in 1990.
 At that time he also began studying Hapkido with Art St. Armand to complement the Kenpo.
 Second and third degrees in Kenpo followed in the late 90’s and early 00’s.
 To continue to expand his knowledge he began training in Tirada Tirsia (A form of Filipino stick and knife fighting) with Frank Ortega and achieved his instructor’s certificate.
 Upon moving to Claremont he joined NIMMA and achieved shodan in 2013.
+In 2017 he was awarded his 3rd degree rank in Sokken Go Kai Do Ryu.
 Since then he has been offering a popular Women’s Self Defense program twice a year, and has shared knife and gun training.
 Starting in 2015, Sensei Brian has begun the In Yo No Seishin martial arts system.
 Intended for adults of any age for whom the rigors and/or requirements of traditional karate preclude their participation.
 His students still learn kata, self defense, weapons, and martial arts principles while accommodating injuries or disabilities.
 Recently Dr. Dillon has been training in Active Shooter defenses, and is a certified A.L.I.C.E. instructor.
 Moreover, he has started a company called Active Threat Response Training that offers vulnerability assessment, Men’s & Women’s Self Defense, Active Shooter staff training, and much more.